CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scale-up-cluster.md

    ./cluster/kubectl.sh get nodes
 ```

-   Note: Please reference the blog [Kubernetes: Flannel networking](https://blog.laputa.io/kubernetes-flannel-networking-6a1cb1f8ec7c) if you want to know how flannel network works in kubernetes.
+   Note: Please reference the blogs [Kubernetes: Flannel networking](https://blog.laputa.io/kubernetes-flannel-networking-6a1cb1f8ec7c) and [Flannel Networking Demystify: Support three backend mode - VXLAN, UDP and Host-GW](https://msazure.club/flannel-networking-demystify/) if you want to know more how flannel network works in kubernetes with VXLAN backend mode.

    Note: CNI plugin of Calico is not supported because the resource 'EndpointSlices' is not supported by Arktos so far.